 |Age||GEICO avg. annual premium||AAA avg. annual premium|

 Aside from affordability, GEICO and AAA each come with pros and cons, including their customer satisfaction ratings, discount programs, policy add-ons and financial stability.
-Be sure to weigh these elements and compare quotes before deciding.
+Be sure to weigh these elements and see personalized quotes before deciding.

 Compare rates and start saving today!